polakowo/vectorbt/README.md

 ![Made by Vectors Market](logo.png)

-vectorbt is a backtesting library on steroids - it operates entirely on NumPy arrays and is powered by [Numba](https://github.com/numba/numba) to backtest and analyze trading strategies at scale.
+vectorbt is a backtesting library on steroids - it operates entirely on NumPy arrays and is accelerated by [Numba](https://github.com/numba/numba) to backtest and analyze trading strategies at scale.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashbaords akin to Tableau right in the Jupyter notebook.
 Due to its high processing performance, vectorbt is able to re-calculate data on the fly, thus enabling the user to interact with data-hungry widgets without significant delays.

 ## Motivation